ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 }
 ```

 3. Visit the VIP where you have applied the iRule and then go to Splunk and search for `HOST=f5serv1* HSL`.
-If nothing shows up in Splunk, uncomment `#log local0.info` from the iRul to start writing logs in local syslog (/var/logs/ltm).
+If nothing shows up in Splunk, uncomment `#log local0.info` from the iRule to start writing logs in local syslog (/var/logs/ltm).
 If logs are writing in syslog file but not showing up in Splunk, it means there is some network issue.
 Revisit "Check Network Connectivity" section.
 If logs are not writing in local syslog, try using a simplier iRule.

 ---